Evripidis Katsavos: Club career

 Katsavos started playing football at the age of 13 at the youth teams of Veria, after his school trainer, Giannis Giliopoulos, who was also their manager spotted his talent and persuaded him to join the club.
 He gradually managed to get promoted to the men's team in 1992, when they were competing in the third division.
 However, he was unlucky as he injured his meniscus and eventually had to undergo his first surgery.
 After overcoming his injury and under the manager, Makis Katsavakis, he established himself in the team and helped Veria achieve the promotion to the first division in 1996.
 His performances in his first season in the first division attracted the interest of many clubs.
 AEK Athens and Olympiacos were the clubs that insisted the most on acquiring him.
-The player wanted to play for AEK Athens, but the president of Veria, Vasilis Tsiamitros wanted to give him to Olympiacos.
+The player wanted to play for AEK Athens, the club he supported as a boy, but the president of Veria, Vasilis Tsiamitros wanted to give him to Olympiacos.
 The result was that the player and the president “collided” and thus Katsavos remained off the pitch for 6 months during this period.
-Eventually, in July 1997, the football player was vindicated by the financial dispute resolution committee, he was released and gained the right to play for the yellow-blacks.
+Eventually, on 31 July 1997, the football player was vindicated by the financial dispute resolution committee, he was released and signed for the yellow-blacks.

 Katsavos made his debut for AEK on 31 August 1997, in the opening match of the Championship and in a goalless draw against PAOK at Toumba Stadium.
 However, his presence with the yellow and black team was very subdued, and as a result he did not live up to the expectations that existed and the hype that was created with his transfer.
 At AEK, he won the Cup in 2000.
 On 3 July 2000 Katsavos was released from the club.

 On 5 July 2000 he signed for OFI, where he played for one season.
 Afterwards, he moved to Apollon Kalamarias, where he spent two seasons before moving to Levadiakos.
 On 18 July 2004 he signed for AEL but after half a season he was transferred to Anagennisi Arta.
 There he spent one and a half season and then signed for P.A.O.N.E..
 In the summer of 2007 Katsavos moved to Anagennisi Epanomi, where he played for one season before ending his career in 2008.